timsnow/documents/meetings/weekly-meetings/meeting-next.md

 ---------
 * Andrew L present on how to get options working
 * Input as needed for next sprint
+* Demo of fitbenchmarking.com, which documentation to point and timeline for wiki vs readthedocs documentation

 Reminder
 --------